-If the case proceeds through the court system, staff from the Victim Assistance Program are available for support and guidance.
-This program is operated by the Commonwealth Attorney's Office to help insure the fair and compassionate treatment of the crime victim.
-The Victim Assistance Director is there to provide:
+If the case proceeds through the court system, staff from the Survivor Assistance Program are available for support and guidance.
+This program is operated by the Commonwealth Attorney's Office to help insure the fair and compassionate treatment of the crime survivor.
+The Survivor Assistance Director is there to provide:

 - help in court preparation including court tours and an explanation of the criminal justice system

-- help in applying for crime victim compensation
+- help in applying for crime survivor compensation

 - case status updates